Tupi National High School

 Tupi National High School is a public national high school established in 1966.

 The High school changed its name from Tupi Barangay High School when it was converted to a national high school in 1985 through Parliamentary Bill No. 5750.

 In 2009, its annex in Barangay Cebuano was separated into an independent national high school called Cebuano National High school through Republic Act 9767.

+Over the years, Tupi National High School has established itself as one of the leading public secondary schools in the Municipality of Tupi and the Province of South Cotabato through its academic programs and student achievements in various division, regional, and national competitions.

+The school offers several special curricular programs, including the Science, Technology, and Engineering (STE) Program, the Special Program in the Arts (SPA), the Special Program in Sports (SPS), and the Special Program in Foreign Language (SPFL).
+Students from these programs have represented the Schools Division of South Cotabato in fields such as journalism, robotics, science and technology, accounting, foreign languages, performing arts, and sports.